lkhanhpham/ambient-digital/README.md

 ## Intro
 This project was developed in cooperation with Ambient Digital as part of the Capstone Project at the University of Cologne.
-Our Goal is to build an own verison of the famous jeopardy quiz for company to strengthen the their culture on team events.
+Our Goal is to build our own verison of the famous jeopardy quiz for companies to strengthen their team culture.

 ## Getting started
+If you want to checkout the current status of the **develop branch** you can check the [Links](#Links) section and open the [Test | Frontend](https://quizai-test.vercel.app/) and [Test | Backend](https://quizai-test.herokuapp.com/admin/login) to find the current commit of develop branch deployed on Vercel / Heroku.

+Use the [Prod | Frontend](https://quizai.vercel.app/) and [Prod | Backend](https://quizai-prod.herokuapp.com/admin/login) Links to checkout the current commit on the main branch.

+If you want to checkout any of the other branches please follow the setps below.

 You will need __Python 3.11.0__ or higher.
 You can download the current Python version from [here](https://www.python.org/downloads/)

 ## Installations
-We suggest you run the following project in a docker container.
+We suggest you run the project in a docker container.
 Get docker [here](https://docs.docker.com/).
 You need to type the following command only once after the installation of docker.
 ```